Alexandre Frota: Personal life

-Frota was married to telenovela actresses Cláudia Raia (1986 - 1989) and model Andréa Oliveira (1995-1995) although this second marriage lasted only 33 days.
+Frota was married to telenovela actresses Cláudia Raia (1986-1989) and model Andréa Oliveira (1995-1995) although this second marriage lasted only 33 days.
 Frota married fitness model and dancer Fabiana Rodrigues in 2011.
 He has a son named Mayã (b.
 1998) from a former relationship with Samantha Lima Gondim.

+During Cátia Fonseca's program, Alexandre Frota admitted to being attracted to people of the same sex, but said he was in love with his wife and was well resolved with his sexuality.
+In response to Marco Feliciano, in an interview with the Morning Show (Rede TV!), he claimed to be pentasexual, that he was once bi, then he was tri and that he will try to be hexa.

 Political career

 Alexandre Frota has been politically active, having, according to him, founded the Free Brazil Movement (this fact is questioned in the courts).
 He has been also involved with the "Non-partisan School" movement.

 In May 2016, he filed a petition for impeachment against Dilma Rousseff, and supported the president's impeachment.

 In May 2018, he supported the strike by truck drivers in Brazil.

 Frota was elected federal deputy from the state of São Paulo in the 2018 Brazilian general elections by Social Liberal Party (PSL).

 After disrupting his support for President Jair Bolsonaro and abstaining himself from the second round of the voting for the pension reform, the national directory decided to expel him in August 2019, as confirmed by the party's president and also federal deputy, Luciano Bivar.

 On August 16, 2019 Frota joined the Brazilian Social Democracy Party (PSDB) at the invitation of the Governor of São Paulo, João Doria.

 Frota announced his campaign for President of the Chamber of Deputies in the 2021 election promising to open Bolsonaro impeachment trial if elected.
-However, he resigned and didn't register his application on the day.
+However, he resigned and did not register his application on the day.